anguspettifer/Capybnb/README.md

 Unit and feature tests all passing

 ### Intended next steps:
-1. User be able to upload an images
+1. User be able to upload images for a property
 2. Website able to accommodate multiple listings with database integration
 3. Login for property owners